Data Visualization Tools and Techniques: How to Use Them in Business

 No visualization is one-size-fits-all, even a line chart.
 It’s crucial to choose the right visualization technique for each type of data on a dashboard to ensure its usability and avoid confusion or even misinterpretation.
 Check the examples in this article that support this point.

 Not only does the audience impact the choice of individual visualizations but also determines how to create a data analysis dashboard.
-It’s essential to keep the goals of different end-users in mind when deciding what visualizations and data should be included in a dashboard.
+It’s essential to keep the goals of different end-users in mind when deciding which visualizations and insights should be included in a dashboard.
 After all, important information for one user can be unessential or even meaningless for others.

 Example: A health tracking app used by patients and doctors should have two personalized dashboards.
-The patient’s dashboard can include basic health data such as blood pressure, medication intake, activity tracking, while the doctor’s dashboard can combine this data with test results, EHR notes and other medical information to provide a more comprehensive picture of the patient’s condition.
+The patient’s dashboard can include basic health metrics such as blood pressure, medication intake, activity tracking, while the doctor’s dashboard can combine patient data with EHR notes and other medical information for proactive risk assessment and a more comprehensive picture of the patient’s condition.

 A dashboard should provide value the moment the user accesses it.
 However, it does not necessarily mean that all the data should be stuffed into screen one.
 On the contrary, visualizations should be carefully selected, grouped and aligned on every screen to immediately answer all important questions and suggest ways to further explore the data.